kimchi-project/kimchi/docs/API.md

                 can use this port to connect to the vm with general vnc/spice clients.
     * users: A list of system users who have permission to access the VM.
-      Default is: empty.
+      Default is: empty (i.e. only root-users may access).
     * groups: A list of system groups whose users have permission to access the VM.
-Default is: empty.
+Default is: empty (i.e. no groups given access).
 * **DELETE**: Remove the Virtual Machine
 * **PUT**: update the parameters of existed VM
     * name: New name for this VM (only applied for shutoff VM)